Becksteinlab/imdclient/docs/source/protocol_v3.rst

 Units
 -----

-The units in IMDv3 are fixed.
+Like in IMDv2, the units in IMDv3 are fixed.
 The simulation engine must convert values into these units before sending them through the socket.
 The receiver must also convert forces it sends back to the simulation engine into these units.